aramisgithub/questpresentation/document.md

 - Witnesses her father being conscripted and knows he will die in war

 - Decides to pretend to disguise herself as male to save her father

-- Mulan's motivation for adventure is saving her father, while in the Odyssey the King's motivation is to save his people

 ## Odyssey